mrtrkmn/rs/readme.md

 ### Running the Playbook

 The playbook that includes all roles can be run with the following command:
+ (The following command needs to be executed in parent dir of the repository)

 ```bash
 docker run --rm -it \